ccynthia6/E-Commerce-Analysis/README.md

 ![Cart Abandonment Dashboard](screenshot/08_cart_abandonment.png)

-> **Apple's abandoned carts represent $68,320 in lost revenue — the single largest recoverable opportunity in this dataset.** Samsung adds another $39,722.
+> **The critical finding:** **Apple's abandoned carts represent $68,320 in lost revenue — the single largest recoverable opportunity in this dataset.** Samsung adds another $39,722.
 Together, these two brands account for the majority of cart abandonment loss.
 Given that both brands have strong conversion rates when they do convert, this is likely a friction issue (checkout hesitation, price comparison) rather than a product quality issue.
 A targeted cart recovery email sequence for Apple and Samsung carts could capture a significant portion of this revenue.

+The large six-figure sum left sitting in abandoned Apple and Samsung carts reveals that our biggest revenue loss occurs at the absolute peak of customer intent.
+Users are doing all the heavy lifting of researching and selecting premium tech, only to walk away at the final payment screen—proving that a tiny bit of checkout friction or pricing shock is single-handedly neutralizing our most valuable conversions.

 ---